kkoltun/dev_notes/java_persistence/hibernate/persistence_life_cycle.md

 ![Entity lifecycle](./images/entity_lifecycle.svg)

 **Transient state**:
-* instance create with `new` and garbage-collected when it is no longer needed;
+* instance created with `new` and garbage-collected when it is no longer needed;
 * no rollback mechanisms;
 * **transition from transient to persistent means becoming managed**;
-* from transient to persistent: calling `EntityManager#persist` or creating a refernce of an already-persistent instance with enabled cascading state for thap mapped association.
+* from transient to persistent: calling `EntityManager#persist` or creating a refernce of an already-persistent instance with enabled cascading state for that mapped association.

 **Persistent state**:
 * instance has a representation in the database;